Compactness and finite forcibility of graphons: Partitioned graphons

-Indeed, if the $n$ roots are chosen on a copy of $H$ such that the $i$-th root is not from $A_{\ell_i}$, then the second product of the above expression is zero.
-Otherwise, the second product is one, possibly except for a set of measure zero.
-Hence, the value of~(\ref{(1)}) is exactly the probability that randomly chosen $n$ vertices induce a labeled copy of $H$ such that the $i$-th vertex belong to $A_{\ell_i}$. \end{proof}
+Indeed, if the density of $\widetilde{H}$ is zero in a graphon $W$, then the above density expression is zero and so is the density of $H$.
+Otherwise, for every choice of the $n$ roots, the product inside the $\unlab{\cdot}{}$-operator is non-zero if and only if the $i$-th root belongs to the part $A_{\ell_i}$; the product is equal to one in such case.
+Hence, the value of~\eqref{eq1} is exactly the probability that uniformly chosen $n$ random vertices induce a labeled copy of $H$ such that the $i$-th vertex belongs to $A_{\ell_i}$.
+Let $E$ and $E'$ be non-decorated constraints obtained from $D$ and $D'$, respectively, by replacing every decorated graph $H$ with the corresponding density expression \eqref{eq1}.
+Since $D$ and $E$ evaluate to the same number for every graphon and the same holds for $D'$ and $E'$, the statement of the lemma follows. \end{proof}

-Since decorated constraints are not more powerful than non-decorated ones, we will not distinguish between decorated and non-decorated constraints in what follows.
+Since the expressive power of non-decorated and decorated constraints is the same, we will often drop the adjective decorated in the rest of the paper.

-We finish this section with two lemmas that are straightforward corollaries of Lemma~\ref{lm-partitioned}.
-The first one says that we can finitely force a finitely forcible graphon on a part of a partitioned graphon.
+We finish this section with two corollaries of Lemma~\ref{lm-partitioned}.
+Informally, the first one says that it is possible to force a finitely forcible graphon on a part of a partitioned graphon.